tonred/tonclick/README.md

 ```

 Each service can create many subscription plans.
-To deploy new subscription plans use `createService` method in service.
+To deploy new subscription plans use `createSubscriptionPlan` method in service.
 Subscription plan can have max count of subscribers

 ```solidity